 Students have the opportunity to become engaged in the community through service-learning experiences, volunteer experiences, and field internships.

 The Department offers undergraduate programs in organizational leadership and public safety leadership, and a minor in public safety.
-We also offer a Master of Science degree program in Criminal Justice and Public Safety Leadership and certificates in foundational leadership, leadership practices for the medical profession, and public safety POST seminars.
+We also offer a Master of Science degree program in Criminal Justice and Public Safety Leadership and certificates in leadership development,, leadership practices for the medical profession, and public safety POST seminars.

 Please contact us if we can provide additional information about our department.